NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

 Saving Options
 --------------
 * **Save GP Model**: The constructed surrogate model is saved.
 Two files and a folder will be saved, which are the **SurroateGP Info File** (default name: ``SimGpModel.json``), **SurroateGP model file** (default name: ``SimGpModel.pkl``), and **Simulation template directory** that contains the simulation model information (``templatedir_SIM``). **IMPORTANT**: User may NOT change the name of the template directory ``templatedir_SIM``.
-* **Save GP Info**: This is a report file generated for user reference.
+* **Save GP Info**: This is a report generated for user reference.
 It contains the GP model parameter and other information.
 The default file name is ``GPresults.out``.
 * **RV Data**, **QoI Data**:It saves the samples of RV and QoI.
 The default file names are ``X.txt`` and ``Y.txt``, respectively. **IMPORTANT**: To continue surrogate modeling with additional simulations, save the RV and QoI sample files using this button and import them as initial points.
 Refer to the 'Start with Existing Dataset' option in Case 1.

 .. _figSim9: